ncredinburgh/JavaForSmallTeams/basics/100_use_a_consistent_code_layout.md

 Every codebase should however have a single agreed formatting style which is consistently applied and is understood by everyone working on that codebase.

-This prevents commit wars in which different team members re-format things to their person preference.
+This prevents commit wars in which different team members re-format things to their personal preference.
 It also  makes code easier to understand as there is a cognitive cost for the reader if formatting changes radically from file to file.

 Although there is value in consistency, there is also a cost.